dmweis/dmweis.github.io/_posts/Robotics/2017-10-06-QuadrupedTeaser.md

 ## Controlled by a Raspberry Pi 3 sitting on top of the robot

-`movement in this video is a bit slow because of the heavy battery bank used to power the Pi`
+`Movement in this video is a bit slow because of the heavy battery bank used to power the Pi`

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oJVYH1aEE_Q" frameborder="0" allowfullscreen></iframe>